gwendolyn954/gwendolyn954/README.md

 # Hey, I'm Gwendolyn!

-I'm a Software Engineer based in the Hampton Roads Metro area & working remotely.
-I'm interested in creating projects centered around education/mental health and I'm currently building a Mood Tracker that will (hopefully) help users gain a deeper understanding of their emotional trends. 🧘
+- 👩🏾‍💻 I'm a Software Engineer based in VA & working remotely
+- 🩵 I'm interested in creating projects centered around education & mental health
+- ✨ I'm developing a Mood Tracker that will help users gain a deeper understanding of their emotional trends

-I'm excited about Open Source projects and actively seeking collaboration opportunities with like-minded developers.
+- 🔭 I'm excited about open source projects & actively seeking collaboration opportunities!

-If you have any exciting projects or ideas, feel free to reach out!

 <br>